Get A Closer Look at the La Crosse S88907

 The device is perfect for the person who likes a couple of weather things supplied to them every day.
 If you look for the temperature outside, and if you would like some idea of what the weather will be like in the next twelve hours then this station could be for you.

-At a quick glance, your display will show you the outside temperature, and it will also be supplying you with an icon that is depicting a weather condition.
+At a glance, your display will show you the outside temperature, and it will also supply you with an icon that depicts a weather condition.

 As an example, it may look just cloudy to you outside, but the icon is showing heavy rain.
 This would be very helpful to you.